 Check the seed packet for the maturity date.

-The second factor to consider assuming they have reached their maturity as per the cultivar, is how big the variety you planted is supposed to be.
+The second factor to consider assuming they have reached their maturity as per the cultivar is how big the variety you planted is supposed to be.
 Are you sure you didn’t plant a personal or mini style watermelon?

-Watermelon Transplant damage
+2. Watermelon Transplant Damage

 If you started your watermelons from transplants as opposed to direct seeding, there’s a possibility you damaged the roots when doing so.

 Damaged roots can’t always take up sufficient nutrients to support the hefty growth rate of watermelons.

-Pollination of Watermelons
+3. Pollination of Watermelons

-Poorly pollinated plants will produce fewer watermelons, smaller melons and substandard ones.
+Poorly pollinated plants will produce fewer watermelons, smaller melons, and substandard ones.
 Inter planting a diversity of plants that attract bees in the vicinity helps to attract pollinators and reduce the risk of inadequate pollination.

 A minimum of 60 degrees, but preferably more than a tad higher is needed.
-Lower temperatures leads to a slower plant growth and ultimately stunted melons that are usually substandard in other mannerisms as well.
+Lower temperatures lead to slower plant growth and ultimately stunted melons that are usually substandard in other mannerisms as well.

 Watermelons love the heat, this is true, but they also crave moisture.
 Watering is critical to producing quality watermelons.
 The key time to water is from the time the fruit begins to form until it is half-grown.

 Watering early in the morning is best so leaves will be dry by sunset, this will help to curtail fungal diseases.
 Some organic mulch wouldn’t hurt either. just around the base.

-Plant Damage and Disease
+5. Plant Damage and Disease

 Aphids are a common culprit for smaller melons.
-Usually in an aphid infestation the fruit is also distorted and misshapen.
+Usually, in an aphid infestation, the fruit is also distorted and misshapen.
 [See: Aphid Control] Aphids also spread a disease known as Watermelon mosaic virus which also leads to stunted growth.